 Microcredentials

 There is an abundance of evidence that employers are reevaluating their hiring preferences, from whether to keep degree requirements, focus more on skills-based hiring, to shifting perceptions of higher education overall.
-The movement towards skills-based hiring and lessening four-year degree requirements indicates an increased willingness to accept alternative credentials rather than a traditional four-year degree.
+Dr. Millar’s peer-reviewed research demonstrates the acceleration of this trend.

 About microcredentials